pjmgraham/brain-effect-challenge-pg/README.md

 5) Test that the web server works by visiting this URL: http://localhost:8087
 6) Test that the API works by visiting this URL: http://localhost:8087/api/hello/world
 7) Now you can start coding.
 The main and only files you ought to modify are `public/index.html` and `public/api/index.php`.
-8) Do not forget to do commits periodically and frequently.
+8) Do not forget to do commits periodically and frequently, so we can better understand your thought process.
-9) When you are done, please share with us the URL of the repository where we can review your solution.
+9) When you are done, please share with us the repository where we can review your solution.

 Find the challenge requirements below.